Shourya0703/digital-literacy-project/task-5-cybercrime/casestudy.md

-Phishing is a common cybercrime where attackers try to steal personal information by pretending to be a trusted source.
+Phishing is one of the most common types of cybercrime where attackers try to steal personal information by pretending to be a trusted source.

-A student may receive an email claiming to be from a bank or scholarship program.
-The email contains a link that looks real but leads to a fake website.
-When the student enters their details, the attacker gets access.
+For example, a student may receive an email or message claiming to be from a bank or a scholarship program.
+The message usually contains a link that looks genuine, but it actually redirects to a fake website.
+When the student enters their personal details like username, password, or bank information, the attacker gains access to that data.

-Many people fall for this because they do not verify links.
-This can result in financial loss or data theft.
+Many people fall victim to phishing because they do not carefully check the authenticity of the link or sender.
+This can lead to serious consequences such as financial loss, identity theft, or misuse of personal data.

-Phishing is increasing due to more online usage.
-Awareness is very important to prevent such attacks.
+In today’s digital world, phishing attacks are increasing rapidly due to the rise in online activities.
+Therefore, awareness and basic precautions like verifying links, avoiding unknown emails, and not sharing sensitive information are very important to stay safe.